 Anyone can get melanoma but research has shown indoor tanning increases a person’s melanoma risk by 75%.
 Some people have a higher risk of getting melanoma.
 These people have the following traits/risk factors:

-The following treatments may be given to treat melanoma
+The following melanoma treatments may be given to treat the skin

 Learn more at the American Academy of Dermatology: AAD Melanoma.